yorgidi/push-plugin/README.md

 		tns platform add android

 - Add google play services, as GCM is part of it.
+- It is present in the android-sdk.
+The path can be different on your machine.
+If you cannot find it check where is installed the android-sdk.
-It's present in the android-sdk.
-Add it like this:
+- Add it like this:

 		tns library add android C:\Users\your_user_name\AppData\Local\Android\android-sdk\extras\google\google_play_services\libproject\google-play-services_lib\libs